Anirudh025/ParagonHero_Obsidian/School studies/Physics/Circular Motion.md

 $a_c = \frac{V}{r} \times V$
 $a_c = \frac{V^2}{r}$

-during the circular motion there is no displacement in the direction of force hence the work done on the object is 0
+>[!info] during the circular motion there is no displacement in the direction of force hence the work done on the object is 0